NtsikeleloVC/project-0/README.md

 ---

-### Internet Culture Store
+## 🛍 Internet Culture Store

-A creative e-commerce store inspired by internet culture and modern web design.
+A creative e-commerce concept inspired by internet culture and modern web design.

 Status: 🟡 In Progress
 Repository: *(coming soon)*

 ---

-### AI Repository Intelligence
+## 🤖 AI Repository Intelligence

-A tool that analyzes GitHub repositories and explains architecture, files, and code logic.
+A system that analyzes GitHub repositories and explains architecture, files, and code logic.

 Status: 🔵 Planned
 Repository: *(coming soon)*

 ---

-## 🛠 Tech Stack
+# 🛠 Tech Stack

+Technologies used across Project 0 systems:

-* JavaScript
+• JavaScript
-* Python
+• Python
-* React
+• React
-* Node.js
+• Node.js
-* AI / Machine Learning
+• AI / Machine Learning
-* Web APIs
+• Web APIs

 ---

-## 🧪 Philosophy
+# 🧪 Philosophy

-Project 0 is about experimenting, learning, and building systems that push creativity and engineering forward.
+Project 0 is about experimentation, creativity, and continuous learning.

+The goal is to build systems that explore the future of software, AI, and developer tooling.